 “We don’t want anybody to be trapped in the government system,” says Heather Rice.
-“If you don’t believe that your child in getting the education they deserve, we want you to have a better option”
+“If you don’t believe that your child is getting the education they deserve, we want you to have a better option.”

 In response to another year where a miniscule number of Black and Hispanic students were admitted to the incoming class at Thomas Jefferson High School of Science and Technology (“TJ”), Fairfax County Public Schools (FCPS) Superintendent Scott Brabrand is proposing to scrap the entrance exams and teacher recommendations and admit 80% of TJ’s students by lottery.
 The other 20% would be admitted on vague criteria

 Still reeling from months of isolation and difficulties caused by the lackluster roll out of remote learning last Spring, many parents put on a brave face.
 They endured, fully assuming remote learning was a short-term blip that would soon end.
 However, the situation has become more dire with the majority of public schools across the Commonwealth using remote learning for the foreseeable future…